 Sweet cherry trees benefit from annual pruning to encourage new growth.
-There are mixed opinions on when the best time to prune is.
+There are mixed opinions on the best time to prune.
 The general consensus is not to do it in the fall.

 Some enthusiasts advocate for winter pruning, and others believe that doing it during this time period can increase the risk of the trees developing diseases like silver leaf or bacterial canker.

 Early summer pruning, after the blooming period, is often carried out on established trees.

 Although sweet cherry trees can be propagated from seed, cutting, or division, they're normally grafted onto a rootstock.

 Grown naturally, these trees can become too large for home gardens, and it can take a long time for them to produce their first harvest.

 Sweet cherry trees, unfortunately, can be susceptible to several diseases.
 Fungal diseases like leaf spot and rust can be controlled using foliar fungicides.
 Blight, canker, and powdery mildew can also be problematic.
 Good air circulation can help prevent some of these problems.